tanitta/osc-d/README.md

 ##Description

-A implemention of Open Sound Control in D programming language.
+An implementation of Open Sound Control in D programming language.

 ##Examples